pmd03/Ex2/README.md

 Run DataExplorationEx2.py from an IDE of choice ( python.exe DataExplorationEx2.py [probably can add absolute path for each file] )
 DataExplorationEx2.py requires a hardcode change in main dunder conditional section(confPath and xmlPath) to set absolute path of ini file and the unzipped PostLinks.xml (which is got from https://archive.org/details/stackexchange named stackoverflow.com-PostLinks.7z.
 Used this source file because it was one of the smaller size and a limited laptop standalone resource.
+The db_properties.ini file should be editied with appropriate values before running DataExplorationEx2.py.

 Logon as user postgres create a database if required, run the createTable_Postlink.sql script to create an empty database table.